MischaD/Trichotomy/README.md

 ##

 Step 1: Dataset preparation.
-Txt file in the following format
+Txt file in the following format.
+This is the filelist you will be using for all scripts.

     images/00000006_000.png 1 0 0 0 0 0 0 0